rpmeir/dotnet-skeleton/README.md

 - 🧼 Follow SOLID principles: keep responsibilities clear.
 - 🪟 Use DTOs to avoid leaking domain details to the outer world.
 - 🧪 Use mockable interfaces to isolate tests.

-If you'd like, I can help you set up actual files and generate content into a Copilot Page to organize your project.
-Want me to start that for you?
-Or would you like to extend this API with things like pagination, validation, or domain events?